semaphoreci/docs/docs/account-management/legacy-plans.md

 ### How can I upgrade my plan?

-You can switch to the Startup plan from the billing page within the app, as shown below:
+You can switch to the Startup plan from the Plans & Billing page within the app, as shown below:

 1. Click on the initials of your organization in the top right corner of the page
 2. Choose **Plans & Billing** from the dropdown menu